jship/reverse-engineering-scorm/README.md

    highlighting if you want)
 1. Navigate to a question in the LMS module (this procedure assumes multiple choice-style questions)
-1. Search for some substring from any of the choices in your text editor
+1. In your text editor, search for some substring from any of the choices
-1. You should see that specific choice in a `"choices"` array that's in an object with `"kind": "interaction"`:
+1. You should see that specific choice in a `"choices"` array that's in an object with `"kind": "interaction"` (other fields have been omitted below):
    ```json
    {
      "kind": "interaction",